snassour/lem-in/README.md

 b-c
 c-d
 ```
-Its default behaviour is to write the output on the standard output, however, you can use the flag <code>--write</code><br/>
+Its default behaviour is to write the output on the standard output.
+However, you can use the flag <code>--write</code><br/>
 in order to write in a file.<br />

 ## Run it